Information Technology Degrees & Programs

 Seminole State offers the following A.S.
 Information Technology degree options:

-Seminole state has a number of technical certificates that prepare students for employment in the Information Technology field.
+Seminole state has a number of college credit certificates that prepare students for employment in the Information Technology field.
 The certificates are upward compatible with the A.S.
 Computer Programming and Analysis and Information Systems Technology degrees.

 An Associate in Arts (A.A.) degree helps students seamlessly transition into a bachelor's degree program at one of Florida's four-year institutions.